-How to identify your lead’s behavior using the DiSC model
+How to identify your lead’s behaviour using the DiSC model

-Many sales reps or sales directors sometimes find themselves have difficulties communicating to some individual customers.
-They can’t point out what exactly but they have the feeling the communication is not perfect and the relation is not “clicking”.
+Many sales reps or sales directors sometimes find themselves having difficulties communicating to some individual customers.
+They can’t point out what exactly but they have the feeling the communication is not perfect and the relationship is not “clicking”.

-This often has to do with that we as humans communicate differently depending on what personal behavior we have.
-Those sales reps and directors whom have understood that you need to communicate differently to different customers may still have difficulties analyzing what behavior profile the specific customer has.
+This often has to do with that we as humans communicate differently depending on what personal behaviour we have.
+Those sales reps and directors who have understood that you need to communicate differently with different customers may still have difficulties analyzing what behaviour profile the specific customer has.

-However this is crucial because once you know the natural behavior of your client you will able to communicate in a way that is tailor-made and suits the individual customer/person.
+However this is crucial because once you know the natural behaviour of your client you will be able to communicate in a way that is tailor-made and suits the individual customer/person.

 What is at stake here is your ability to understand their needs, transmit your thoughts, your unique selling points at your client’s natural rhythm, your ability to truly connect with your clients and eventually build trust.